1971 in the Vietnam War: April

 Nixon welcomed the 1st Marine Division back from South Vietnam at a ceremony at Camp Pendleton.

 I Field Force, Vietnam was disestablished and its assets formed the basis for its successor, the Second Regional Assistance Command (SRAC).

 American Forces Vietnam Network was instructed by MACV to stop playing The Battle Hymn of Lt.
 Calley.

+Five Americans were killed when UH-1H #68-16303 was shot down in Operation Lam Son 720 in the A Sầu Valley.

 Medal of Honor recipient Dwight H. Johnson was shot dead as he attempted to rob a convenience store in Detroit.